Morecambe Bay cockling disaster: Prosecutions

 David Anthony Eden Sr. and David Anthony Eden Jr., from Prenton, Merseyside, who bought cockles from the work gang, were cleared of helping the workers break immigration law.

 Gangmaster Lin Liang Ren, of Lemon Street, Kirkdale, was found guilty of the manslaughter of at least 21 people (at the time of prosecution, the bodies of two further missing cocklers had not been recovered).
 Lin, his girlfriend Zhao Xiao Qing and his cousin Lin Mu Yong were also convicted of breaking immigration laws.
-Lin Liang Ren was sentenced to 12 years for manslaughter, 6 years for facilitating illegal immigration (to be served concurrently with the manslaughter sentence), and 2 years for conspiracy to pervert the course of justice (to be served subsequent to the manslaughter sentence).
+Lin Liang Ren was sentenced to twelve years for manslaughter, six years for facilitating illegal immigration (to be served concurrently with the manslaughter sentence), and two years for conspiracy to pervert the course of justice (to be served subsequent to the manslaughter sentence).
 Lin Mu Yong was sentenced to four years and nine months.
-Zhao Xiao Qing was sentenced to 2 years and 9 months for facilitation of illegal immigration and perverting the course of justice.
+Zhao Xiao Qing was sentenced to two years and nine months for facilitation of illegal immigration and perverting the course of justice.

-Lin Liang Ren was deported in 2012 after serving eight years of his 12 year term; Lin Mo Yong in 2008 after three years; and Zhao Xiao Qing in 2007 after seving one year.
+Lin Liang Ren was deported in 2012 after serving eight years of his twelve-year term; Lin Mo Yong in 2008 after three years; and Zhao Xiao Qing in 2007 after serving one year.
 It is unknown whether any of the three served sentences once deported back to China.

 Media

 The 2006 film Ghosts, directed by Nick Broomfield, is a dramatisation of the events leading up to the disaster.

-A 2006 documentary Death in the Bay: The Cocklepickers' Story, was commissioned by Channel 4 as part of The Other Side from local filmmaker Loren Slater, who was one of the first people on the scene.
+A 2006 documentary, Death in the Bay: The Cocklepickers' Story, was commissioned by Channel 4 as part of its documentary series The Other Side from local filmmaker Loren Slater, who was one of the first people on the scene.

 In 2009, Ed Pien's work Memento, commissioned by the Chinese Arts Centre, was developed in response to the plight of illegal immigrants, especially those who died at Morecambe Bay.

 In 2010, artist Isaac Julien released his film Ten Thousand Waves about the disaster.

 The 2007 folk song "On Morecambe Bay" by folk artist Kevin Littlewood tells the story of the events.
 This song was later covered by folk musician Christy Moore.